maximusdominus/semaphore-docs-new/source/docs/docker/setting-up-docker-hub-for-your-project.md

 ---
 layout: post
-title: Deploying Docker images to Docker Hub
+title: Setting up Docker Hub for your project
 category: Docker
 ---

 [Docker Hub](https://hub.docker.com/) is a cloud hosted service for your Docker images.
-You can effortlessly share Docker images on Docker Hub and make them public or private.
-You can [sign up](https://hub.docker.com/) for an account if you don't have one.
+You can [sign up](https://hub.docker.com/) for an account if you don't have one already.

-Integrating your **Semaphore account** with **Docker Hub** is very easy and it will take a minute of your time.
+Configuring your **Semaphore account** with **Docker Hub** smooth and fast and it will last a minute of your time.

+Project that is set up as a **Docker** project will have Docker container registry integrations in project add-ons.
+To set up your project as a Docker project, please look into
-If you haven't set up your project as a **Docker project**, you should consult [Setting up a continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html) page in our documentation in order to have Docker integrations available for your project.
+[Setting up a continuous integration for a Docker project on Semaphore](/docs/docker/setting-up-continuous-integration-for-docker-project.html) page in our documentation.

-You should definitely set up Docker Hub integration if you are planning on:

-  - **pulling Docker images** from a private Docker Hub repository,
-  - **pushing Docker images** to Docker Hub.
+Configuring the Docker Hub project add-on will enable you to **push** and **pull** your images without explicitly having to login to Docker Hub during builds and deployments, thus making your CI and CD process painless.

 This can be done by visiting your project on Semaphore and clicking "Add-ons" at the upper right corner of your screen.